BFGriffith/BFGriffith.github.io/PAGES/about.md

         title="－Isaac Asimov">“Education isn’t something you can finish…” 🎓</h2>
       <ul class="accordion_body">
         <li>B.F.
 Griffith was fortunate enough to experience most of his primary and secondary schooling at <a href="https://www.mvcds.org/" target="_blank" style="font-weight:bold;">Maumee Valley Country Day school</a> in Northwest Ohio, an idyllic and nurturingly rigorous extremely creative independent liberal-arts preparatory environment with an extraordinarily worldly pluralistic outlook and inquisitive Deweyan pedagogy.</li>
         <li>As an undergraduate, B.F.
-Griffith earned a Bachelor of Arts degree from <a href="https://www.hamilton.edu/" target="_blank" style="font-weight:bold;">Hamilton College</a> in “upstate” Clinton, New York (near Utica) on May 25, 2003, majoring in <span style="font-style:italic;">philosophy</span> with a <span style="font-style:italic;">history</span> minor.</li>
+Griffith earned a Bachelor of Arts degree from <a href="https://www.hamilton.edu/" target="_blank" style="font-weight:bold;">Hamilton College</a> in “upstate” Clinton, New York (near Utica) on May 25, 2003, majoring in <span style="font-style:italic;font-weight:bold;">philosophy</span> with a <span style="font-style:italic;font-weight:bold;">history</span> minor.</li>
         <li>Subsequently, B.F.
-Griffith earned a Master of Arts in Teaching degree from <a href="https://www.bennington.edu/" target="_blank" style="font-weight:bold;">Bennington College</a> in the beautiful Green Mountains of Southwestern Vermont on June 4, 2005, before serving as an educator (mostly teaching history) for nearly a decade.</li>
+Griffith earned a Master of Arts in Teaching <span style="font-style:italic;font-weight:bold;">History Education</span> degree from <a href="https://www.bennington.edu/" target="_blank" style="font-weight:bold;">Bennington College</a> in the beautiful Green Mountains of Southwestern Vermont on June 4, 2005, before serving as an educator (mostly teaching history) for nearly a decade.</li>
-        <li>Before commencing his second career as a web-developer (and in addition to many eBooks and autodidactic online tutorials), B.F.
-Griffith studied front-end web-development at <a href="https://www.bloc.io/learn-to-code/bc/the-iron-yard" target="_blank" style="font-weight:bold;">The Iron Yard Academy</a> coding-bootcamp in Orlando, Florida from May 4 through July 24 of 2015, followed by also completing the <a href="https://bootcamp.ce.ucf.edu/coding/" target="_blank" style="font-weight:bold;">UCF Coding Bootcamp</a> studying “full-stack” web-development at the Sanford／Lake Mary satellite campus of Seminole State College from March 28 through September 28 of 2016.</li>
+        <li>Before commencing his second career as a web-developer (and in addition to many eBooks＆autodidactic online tutorials), B.F.
+Griffith studied an intensive front-end web-development curriculum taught by the amazingly talented <a href="https://github.com/al-the-x" target="_blank">David Rogers</a> at <a href="https://www.bloc.io/learn-to-code/bc/the-iron-yard" target="_blank" style="font-weight:bold;">The Iron Yard Academy</a> coding-bootcamp in Orlando, Florida from May 4 through July 24 of 2015, followed by also completing the <a href="https://bootcamp.ce.ucf.edu/coding/" target="_blank" style="font-weight:bold;">University of Central Florida Coding Bootcamp</a> studying “full-stack” web-development at the Sanford／Lake Mary satellite campus of Seminole State College from March 28 through September 28 of 2016.</li>
       </ul>
     </div>
   </div>